Skip to Content

 • Determining if a Chain Can be Sharpened Again

-To assess if a chainsaw chain can be safely sharpened again, look out for visible significant damages such as chips or breaks.
+To assess if a chainsaw chain can be safely sharpened again, look for visible significant damages such as chips or breaks.
 Also, examine the lines stamped into the chains cutter and guide pieces.

 • Recognizing Maximum Metal Removal Limits